 If you're new to understanding how blockchain tokens work, our guide on what is cryptocurrency provides essential background knowledge for evaluating these opportunities.

-The Complete Red Flag Checklist: Identifying Scam Airdrops
+The Complete Red Flag Checklist: 10 Warning Signs of Scam Airdrops

 Scammers have become increasingly sophisticated, but their tactics follow predictable patterns.
+According to Chainalysis, impersonation scams grew by 1,400% in 2025, with AI tools making fake airdrops more convincing than ever.
 Learning to recognize these warning signs can save you from devastating losses.

 Instant Disqualifiers: If You See Any of These, It's a Scam